nerink/regex/gist-template.md

 Bracket Expression #3: [a-z\.] - includes case sensitive characters from a-z and periods.

 ### Greedy and Lazy Match
 The example stated only used greedy quantifiers + and {}.
 It will allow the match to expand as long as it neess to go.
-If these quantifiers were lazy quantifiers, they would appear as +? or {}?, this will direct the system to make the shortest match.
+If these quantifiers were lazy quantifiers, they would appear as +? or {}? and will direct the system to make the shortest match.

 ## Author
 My name is Nerin Kaur & this bootcamp has helped me a lot!
-Here is my github repository:
+Here is my github repository:https://github.com/nerink/regex/